petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/liferay-cloud-version-5-changes.md

 ## Backup Upload Retry Configuration

 With version 5.x.x, you can fine-tune the number of retries and the delays between them for your backup uploads.
 See the `LCP_GCP_STORAGE_UPLOAD_*` [Backup service environemnt variables](../platform-services/backup-service/backup-service-overview.md#environment-variables-reference) for more information.

-## ModSecurity Capabilities with Nginx

-ModSecurity is a Web Application Firewall available in Liferay Cloud with Web server version 5.x.x.
-It inspects requests sent to the web server in real time, against a predefined set of custom rules.
-This step prevents typical web application L7 attacks, like XSS and SQL injection.

-See [Enabling ModSecurity](../infrastructure-and-operations/security/web-application-firewall.md) for more information.